-In short, a “Nofollow” is a part of the HTML tag. (specifically, an attribute) It is used as a virtual note on our door (link) saying “search engines are not welcome here”.
+In short, a “Nofollow” is a part of the HTML tag (specifically, an attribute).
+It is used as a virtual note on our door (link) saying “search engines are not welcome here“.
 It tells Google not to go further than the line we create.
-When your site has an external link pointing to the potentially harmful site, you lose both the “link juice” and Google’s trust with it.
+When your site has an external link pointing to a potentially harmful site, you lose both the “link juice” and Google’s trust with it.
 Link juice is essentially a value divided among pages and sites linked from your site.
 It works as a measure that adds or detracts from your page ranking score.
 So avoiding problems like the one we just mentioned is a priority.
 There are 2 types of links – dofollow and nofollow.

 Examples Of The Nofollow Links Use

 To explain “nofollow tags” in more detail we will present some of the situations you would want to put this attribute on.

 Links we are not fully confident about (untrusted links)

 As described before having a link that refers to a site with suspicious data will directly hurt your site.
 Sites that look too good to be true are usually the ones you should stay away from (e.g. “get-a-small-loan-of-1000000-dollars-in-just-one-click.com”).
 To be safe, you should avoid linking these in the first place, but if you must, absolutely use the nofollow attribute!